-- The 2015 passage of the FAST Act, sets policy priorities for federal transportation funding.
-Developing performance measures to evaluate the overall success of MPO projects and policies is one of the FAST Act's requirements. - Issuance of ALDOT guidance to address Livability Principles and Measures.
+- Developing performance measures to evaluate the overall success of MPO projects and policies. - Issuance of ALDOT guidance to address Livability Principles and Measures.
 These were adopted by ALDOT per FHWA guidance to address sustainability in the MPO transportation planning process.